TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

 which doesn't add anything new to what I already did for development and testing.

+#### Git commit

+You can see the changes made in this step through [this Git commit](https://github.com/lgiordani/flask_project_setup/commit/7f88f82a8cd6aea0519962326cb3a27d393e6cfb) or [browse the files](https://github.com/lgiordani/flask_project_setup/tree/7f88f82a8cd6aea0519962326cb3a27d393e6cfb).

 #### Resources

 * [Expose ports in docker-compose](https://docs.docker.com/compose/compose-file/#ports)